simondevyoutube/Quick_3D_MMORPG/README.md

 # Quick_3D_MMORPG

-A recreation of simon's project with the following two aims:
+A recreation of simon's project with the following aims:

+- Code refactoring (make it approach-able/use-able)
   - ESmodules
+- Development setup
   - typescript
-- Development setup

-Possible future topics for someone to pickup:
+  - web ui framework (maybe sveltekit?)

-- Electron app
+- Electron app (maybe sometime in the future)